 The Guide, Rule of Law: A guide for politicians, was inspired by discussions within the InterAction Council of Former Heads of State and Government.
 The process of preparing the material was initiated and supervised by the Raoul Wallenberg Institute of Human Rights and Humanitarian Law at Lund University, Sweden, and the Hague Institute for the Internationalisation of Law (HiiL), the Netherlands.

 The first draft of the Guide was authored by Dr Ronald Janse, head, rule of law programme, at HiiL, during the Henry G. Schermers Fellowship at the Netherlands Institute for Advanced Study in the Humanities and Social Sciences.
 Further work was then performed within the two supervisory Institutes.
 The material was then reviewed by members of the InterAction Council and representatives of the Inter-Parliamentary Union.
 Valuable comments were also received from individual experts.
-The final review was made by Dr Hans Corell, former Chairman of the Board of Trustees of the Raoul Wallenberg Institute and former Legal Counsel of the United Nations.
+The final review was made by Dr Hans Corell, at the time Chairman of the Board of Trustees of the Raoul Wallenberg Institute and former Legal Counsel of the United Nations.

 A lodestar in the preparation of the Guide has been that it should be as short as possible so that it could be read by busy politicians at various levels.
 But it should also be useful to other decision-makers and policy-makers and to journalists and others who need to orient themselves in the topic.
 The Guide should also be easy to translate and publish in different languages.
 This is also the reason why there are no graphical illustrations or pictures in the Guide.